1. Is Special Term relevant to Returning NSmen?

 There are two parts of the Special Term each of which lasts six weeks.
 Part I is to be held in May/June and Part II in June/July.
 The exact dates are available here.

 Yes.
 The Special Term is open to students currently studying in the university.
-Non-graduating students can also register for the Special Term.
+Non-graduating students can also register for the Special Term via the NG application system.

-Yes, he can.
-However, he must read a module of level 3000 or higher.
+Yes, he/she can.
+However, he/she must read a module of level 3000 or higher.
+Modules read in Special Term will be counted towards the computation of CAP.

 Generally, students are well advised to take not more than two modules per part of the Special Term.